MultiX-Amsterdam/data-science-book-uva-2023/docs/syllabus.md

 Please keep in mind that you are not allowed to bring other materials, such as books.
 You are also not allowed to bring or use any other digital devices (besides the computer for the exam).
 After the exam, you can take the cheat sheet back with you.

+The cheatsheet is designed to reduce your workload in memorizing details (e.g., math equations) and also help you prepare for exams.
+For example, maybe there are parts that confuse you when you study course materials, and you may put them in the cheatsheet.
+Another example is that you may put bullet points that can help you recall information (e.g., some important concepts).

 #### Important Notice During the Exam Day